 D2 Business Visa

 The D2 Visa is aimed at non-EU entrepreneurs and encourages local investment.
-You must demonstrate an operating company in Portugal or resources to establish one.
+You must demonstrate an operating company in Portugal or have the resources to establish one.
 You can provide proof of your resources or a bank loan from a Portuguese bank.
 Along with a comprehensive business plan, you must also show you have enough money to support yourself and your dependents.
-After five years of holding the D2 Visa Portugal, you can apply for permanent residency permit and later citizenship.
+After five years of holding the D2 Visa Portugal, you can apply for a permanent residency permit and later Portuguese citizenship.

 Portugal Golden Visa